 In the future, the main trend will be to work on a strong brand image in the market.
-Companies will need to work on their images in literally all channels of interaction with their audiences.
+Companies will need to work on their images and optimize the images in literally all channels of interaction with their audiences.
 Customers in the B2B sector will increasingly gravitate toward digital interaction channels, and cutting-edge B2B marketers are looking to embrace and optimize new tactics.

 In this landscape, it’s no surprise that remote sales teams are growing in numbers and popularity.

 As to marketers, who have their ever-growing list of new MarTech tools, they will be assisted by AI platforms.
-And while, at the moment, many attempts to automate communication look clunky (e.g., annoying voice menus, etc.), with the accumulation of hands-on experience and data, along with AI and machine learning.
+And while, at the moment, many attempts to automate communication look clunky (e.g., annoying voice menus, etc.), this will change with the accumulation of hands-on experience and data, along with AI and activation functions that expedite machine learning.